bestzige/int531-monitoring-tools/runbooks/node.md

 ### Mitigation

 - Restart network interface
-- Validate MTU and bridge config
+- Validate MTU and bridge configuration
 - Migrate VM to another host

 ### Escalation

-- Escalate if errors persist or multiple VMs affected
+- Escalate if errors persist or multiple VMs are affected

 ---

 ## General Guidelines

-- Node alerts indicate **infrastructure health**, treat as high priority
+- Node alerts indicate **infrastructure health** and should be treated as high priority
 - Always correlate with **Proxmox host metrics**
 - IO wait and CPU steal are early warning signs
 - Prefer VM migration over restarts when possible